Archive of selected Georgian street art works. 2021-2023.

 When it comes to stencil art, this technique involves creating stencils made out of paper, cardboard, or other media and then using spray paint or roll-on paint.
 Sometimes, multiple layers of stencils are used to add color or an illusion of depth.

 The widespread distribution of street art has prompted many countries to enact specific legislation regulating various aspects of this artistic phenomenon within public spaces.
 Public perception remains diverse: unauthorized tagging may face criticism, while commissioned murals are often widely embraced.
-Although some works remain unsanctioned, much of the contemporary mural scene operates through legal frameworks.
+Although some works remain unsanctioned, much of the contemporary mural scene today operates through legal frameworks.

-Even though it is a relatively new phenomenon for the country, the early graffiti appeared around the 1990s, and it has already become a significant part of the identity all around the country.
+Nevertheless, it has already become a significant part of the identity all around the country.
 Especially in a couple of districts in the capital.

 Despite preconceptions associated with street art, societal perceptions are gradually changing.
 Its rising popularity has attracted the interest of the private sector and local governments, which are seeking to recruit muralists for corporate and municipal projects.
 Right now, over 100 murals have been painted across Tbilisi, among the authors are a lot of famous foreign and local artists.